Jahannam: Christianity

-The Book of Revelation describes a "lake which burneth with fire and brimstone: which is the second death", which most Christians believe to be a description of Hell, comparable to Jahannam as "the fire".
-While the Quran describes Jahannam as having seven levels, each for different sins, the Bible (as regards the issue of levels), speaks of the "lowest Hell (Sheol)".
-It also refers to a "bottomless pit", comparable to the lowest layer of Jahannam in most Sunni traditions.

-Christian popular culture

 Satan is trapped in the frozen central zone in the Ninth Circle of Hell, Inferno, Canto 34.

-Just as Hell is often depicted as the seat of the devil in Christian culture (though not in the bible itself), so too some Islamic scholars describe it that way.
+Just as hell is often depicted as the seat of the devil in Christian culture (though not in the Bible itself), (Note: The Christian Bible itself makes no mention of hell being the home of the devil.) some Islamic scholars also describe it that way.

 Al-Tha'alibis (961–1038) in his Qisas Al-Anbiya and Al-Suyutis Al-Hay'a as-samya fi l-hay'a as-sunmya describes Iblis as chained to the bottom of hell, commanding his hosts of demons from there.
 Also in the poetry of Al-Ma'arri, Iblis is the king of Jahannam.
 These depictions of Iblis as lord of hell simultaneously chained at its very bottom influenced Dante's representation of Lucifer and gave rise to the Christian depiction of hell as the seat of the devil.
 Inferno by Dante also shares the Islamic idea of dividing hell into multiple "circles".
 According to the Divine Comedy, each layer corresponding to another sin, with Satan inside a frozen area at the very bottom.
 As with Christian popular understanding of hell, ʿKitāb al-ʿAẓama, a popular cultural work, describes hell as inhabited not only by the Zabaniyya (guarding angels), but also by devils (shayatin), dwelling in the fourth layer of hell and rising up from coffins to torture the sinners.

 As evident from late Ottoman poetry, the notion of Iblis ruling hell remained in Islamic popular tradition until modern times.
 In one of Ğabdulla Tuqay's works, Iblis' current abode in hell is compared to working in factories during Industrial Revolution.
 When Iblis gets weary about Hell, he remembers his time in Heaven.
 According to Salafi shaikh Osama al-Qusi, Iblis scolds the inhabitants of hell from a minbar, how they could have listened to him, knowing it is his nature to deceive them.

 Notably, Iblis' temporary rule over Jahannam depends always on God's power and hell is still a form of punishment for Iblis himself. ("We have appointed only ˹stern˺ angels as wardens of the Fire." according to Q.74:31) Einar Thomassen points out that Iblis is chained to the floor of hell as punishment, whereas Malik is head of the 19 angels who guard hell, indicating it is the angels who are in charge and not the devils.